gleich/gh_fsync/README.md

 ### 🤖 GitHub action

-Use the following for the GitHub action:
+Use the following for the GitHub action. ⚠️ Warning!
+GitHub doesn't allow GitHub actions to edit anything in the `.github` folder.
+So any thing in there you can't sync!

 ```yaml
 name: gh_fsync